tcastill/pytest-ui-automation/README.md

 * Automatically support new browser versions

 # How do I run tests?
+Before running the test.
+Make sure to install all the required packages to the project
+* pip install -r requirements. txt in your terminal

 Navigate to root folder and run
 * $ pytest --html=reports/report.html
 * Default Browser is chrome